dojo/dom/README.md

 It encourages (and shims) standard DOM methods where possible, but also provides utilities to make common and recommended use cases easy and obvious, and harder use cases less painful.

+**WARNING** This is *alpha* software.
+It is not yet production ready, so you should use at your own risk.

 ## Features

 ### DOM Manipulation